Great Question – The Answer Might Not Be What You Expect!

 Most of your tears flow out through tear ducts (lacrimal ducts).

-These are tiny tubes that drain tears just like the drains in your house.
+These tiny tubes drain tears just like the drains in your house.

 When there are too many tears, this is when they overflow down your face.